Leviyu/EQTime/README.md

 # EQTime
-EQTime is An automated seismic data processing tool, featuring fast travel time acquisition and other measurements, including waveform distortion and attenuation.
+EQTime is an automated seismic data processing tool, featuring fast travel time acquisition and other measurements, including waveform distortion and attenuation.

 It is designed to automatically process large mount of seismic data and extract